HadzhymuradovaAnzhela/myProject/README.md

 # myProject
-it is my first repositiry
+This is my first repository